 I am an independent consultant focused on establishing trust in systems based on the trustworthiness characteristics of security, safety, reliability, resilience and privacy.

-I am co-chairing the IIC Trustworthiness Task Group and have co-authored papers for the Trustworthiness issue of the IIC Journal of Innovation , as well as white papers on Software Trustworthiness Best Practices, Managing and Assessing Trustworthiness for IIoT in Practice, and Key Safety Challenges for the IIoT.
-In addition, I am an author of the IIC Security Framework and of the IIC Vocabulary which have material related to this topic.
+I have co-chaired the IIC Trustworthiness Task Group and have co-authored The Industrial Internet of Things Trustworthiness Framework Foundations document, IIC Journal of Innovation articles on Trustworthiness, as well as white papers on Software Trustworthiness Best Practices, Managing and Assessing Trustworthiness for IIoT in Practice, and Key Safety Challenges for the IIoT.
+In addition, I am a co-author of the IIC Security Framework and of an earlier draft of the IIC Vocabulary both of which have material related to this topic.

-I previously worked as a consultant for Fujitsu on several projects at the IIC, including the Security Maturity Model and Trustworthiness.
+I have worked previously as a consultant for Fujitsu on several projects at the IIC, including the Security Maturity Model and Trustworthiness.
 I participated as an alternate on the IIC Steering Committee, on the OMG Architecture Board and on the OASIS Board of Directors on behalf of Fujitsu.
-I am now continuing on the OASIS Board of Directors and at the IIC on Trustworthiness as an individual.
-I am currently working with Microsoft on the IIC IoT Security Maturity Model.

-I have contributed to other security and identity management standardization activities in a variety of standards organizations.
-Earlier I chaired the W3C Devices and Sensors Working Group, co-chaired the Web Annotation Working Group and chaired the XML Security Working Group.
+I have contributed to other security and identity management standardization activities in a variety of standards organizations such as chairing the W3C Devices and Sensors Working Group, co-chairing the Web Annotation Working Group and chairing the XML Security Working Group.

 I have a general interest in innovative and emerging technologies.